yasl-lang/YASL-Enhancements/README.md

 - add string metatable.
 - ~treat `.x` as `'x'` for any identifier `x`.
 This is to allow things like `x = { .a: 10, .b: 11 }`.~ (added v0.2.1)
 - string `repeat` method (e.g. `'abc'->repeat(3)` is the same as `'abcabcabc'`).
+- string concatenation (and interpolation) should coerce other types to string.

 Numbers:
 - [allow underscores in numeric literals](underscores-in-numeric-literals.md) (these are simply ignored).
 Not allowed at start of number or directly after decimal place. e.g. (10_000, 0x_10)